lunaris-studios/lunarispkgs/README.md

   </a>
 </p>

-**lunaris-pkgs** is a derivative of the [Nixpkgs](https://github.com/nixos/nixpkgs) collection - a collection of software packages that can be installed with the [Nix](https://nixos.org/nix/) package manager.
+**lunarispkgs** is a derivative of the [Nixpkgs](https://github.com/nixos/nixpkgs) collection - a collection of software packages that can be installed with the [Nix](https://nixos.org/nix/) package manager.
 In order to streamline development and CI pipelines at Lunaris Studios, we've implemented our own custom package channel quick and iterative development via **Nix**.

 ## Packages